-The University of Nebraska-Lincoln serves as headquarters and lead institution for the Mid-America Transportation Center, a consortium that focuses on safe, efficient and effective transportation in a four-state region.
-Other states involved are Iowa, Kansas, and Missouri.
+The University of Nebraska-Lincoln serves as headquarters and lead institution for the Mid-America Transportation Center, a consortium that focuses on safe, efficient and effective transportation in the four-state region of Nebraska, Iowa, Kansas and Missouri.
 Rural roadways, urban traffic and major freight corridors are among the issues studied.
-It also is home to the Midwest Roadside Safety Facility, a research organization that focuses on all aspects of highway design and safety.

 Bio